One of six articles for The Bangladesh Today

 Legitimacy isn’t a formula, but you know it when you’ve got it, and you’d better be honest if you haven’t.
 Nowadays it is earned, not inherent or inherited.
 Ultimately – and this worries public figures a lot – it concerns how history remembers you.
 But today’s situation is too urgent to wait for history’s judgement – it concerns today, and soon.

 Every society and culture has its own ways and solutions, and these must be pursued.
 But what matters also is the intermeshing of the world’s societies and cultures: we must develop enough global problem-solving capacity to face what is hitting us, worldwide.
 Each nation and people holds a piece of the jigsaw.
-It was legitimate for Bangladesh to offer assistance to USA after Hurricane Katrina: Bangladesh has specialist knowhow in such matters.
-Every country needs to be an aid donor in whatever it has plenty of.

 We’re in a global community-forming process.
 If we don’t want the superpower domination of the late 20th Century, in which decisions have been made for us and enforced by threat, bribery or regulation, the ‘international community’ really has to work.
 Regarding this, I am reminded of an apposite quotation.

-This story concerns four people: Everybody, Somebody, Anybody and Nobody.
+There were four people: Everybody, Somebody, Anybody and Nobody.
 There was an important job to be done, and Everybody was asked to do it.
 Everybody was sure Somebody would do it.
 Anybody could have done it but in the end Nobody did it.
 Somebody got very angry over this because it was really Everybody’s job.
 Everybody thought Anybody would do it, but Nobody realised that Everybody wouldn't do it.
 It ended up that Everybody blamed Somebody when actually Nobody had asked Anybody.

 © Copyright Palden Jenkins 2007.